bcorporaal/Toko/README.md

     ├── ui/             # Tweakpane and UI controls ├── util/           # Wrapper utility functions
     ├── toko-wrapper.js
-    └── toko-wrapper-min.js # Used to compile minified version
+    └── toko-wrapper-min.js # Used to compile a minified version with Codekit
 ```

 ## Contributing